Program Overview

 - Ability to use techniques, skills, and modern engineering tools necessary for engineering practice;

-- handling projects in multi-disciplinary environments either as a member or a leader of a team.
+- Knowledge and understanding of engineering and management principles in handling projects in multi-disciplinary environments either as a member or a leader of a team.

 Job Opportunities